the-teachingRSE-project/competencies/response_to_referees.md

 We have clarified that this type of RSE (alone in a team of non-RSEs) is also meant in the category "Individual RSE (Locally-based)".

+## Reviewer 2: Section 3(Values)
+- corrupted sentence is fixed in markdown version of the paper
+- changed "RSEs also adhere to the SE Code of Ethics..." to "RSEs also need to adhere to..." to indicate that this is an aspiration
+- good point to refer back to values from the example curriculum.
+We have expanded the example curriculum accordingly.

-## R2.XXX (GH: #395) Reviewer 2 Feedback: page 14 bottom
+## Reviewer 2 (GH: #395) Reviewer 2 Feedback: page 14 bottom
 - We added a line break at the indicated position.

-## R2.XXX: Indentation of the bullet points after “Research skills” seems to be broken.
+## Reviewer 2: Indentation of the bullet points after “Research skills” seems to be broken.

 Thanks for the feedback, We fixed the indentation in 5.4.1.
 While at it, we also regenerated the table of contents for F1000.

-## R2.XXX The row “SLWC” mentions “bus factors” several times and may need explanation, or should be added to the glossary.
+## Reviewer 2: The row “SLWC” mentions “bus factors” several times and may need explanation, or should be added to the glossary.
 We checked, the bus factor is referenced in the glossary.
 We have used the opportunity, to include an html link to the glossary here.